cloudflare/cloudflare-docs/products/email-routing/src/content/postmaster.md

 ## DKIM

-DKIM (DomainKeys Identified Mail) ensures that email messages are not altered in transit between the sending and recipient SMTP servers through public-key cryptography.
+DKIM (DomainKeys Identified Mail) ensures that email messages are not altered in transit between the sender and the recipient's SMTP servers through public-key cryptography.

 Through this standard, the sender publishes its public key to a domain's DNS once, and then signs the body of each message before it leaves the server.
 The recipient server reads the message, gets the domain public key from the domain's DNS, and validates the signature to ensure the message was not altered in transit.